memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

     return return_args
 ```

-The example functions above returns a list of provided arguments:
+The example function above returns a list of provided arguments:
 * `required_arg` is always present and its value is the first argument of the
   function.
 * `optional_arg` is present if the second argument of the function is not